 After completing a traditional music course, you have more options.
 You can stick to your previous playing technique or discover a new technique that will work better for you.

 In terms of the self-taught vocal artist, a professional will be able to tell you if you are using your vocal chords to their full potential and if you are doing so properly.
 You do not want to injure your vocal instrument, especially if you plan on being in the music industry for the long run.
 You do not want to injure your body either as a musician – after being formally trained, you may learn that you were previously playing in a manner that would have worn out your hands or injured yourself.

 Image Credit: Gord Bell at Flickr.com

 You will learn how to read music and sight read on the spot when you choose to learn from a music professional.
 Self-taught musicians tend to play by ear, which is great, but perhaps sight reading will prove to be beneficial as well.
 You may even find that you learn and play music quicker by sight reading.
 You will be able to expand your musical possibilities when you read music.

 Being classically trained can also help you in other aspects of life – learning music has been shown to improve math and language skills since learning about patterns in music helps you recognize patterns in math and language.

 Just think, if you ever wanted to be a concert pianist or lead singer for an acappella group, your dream could become much more of a reality if you were to classically trained.
-Although being a self-taught musician is an achievement in itself, professional training could open many more doors for opportunities.
+Although being a self-taught musician is an achievement in itself, private music lessons could open many more doors for opportunities.